Historical Perspective on Transformational Leadership

 The four I’s

-Bass also developed the Four I’s framework, which is the operational core of transformational leadership in the modern literature.
-The Four I’s are covered in detail in the next article.
-Bass’s contribution was to identify these four practices and show they could be measured, taught, and developed.
+Bass is best known for the Four I’s framework, the operational core of transformational leadership in the modern literature.
+His contribution was to identify these four practices and show they could be measured, taught, and developed.

 Tichy and Ulrich on characteristics